Coevolutionary Continuous Discrete Diffusion: Make Your Diffusion Language Model a Latent Reasoner: Introduction

 Recent years have seen great success of autoregressive (AR) large language models (LLMs)~\citep{gpt4, qwen25, deepseekv3}, especially their significant improvement in complex reasoning~\citep{deepseekr1, gemini25}.
 However, the \textbf{discrete} and \textbf{left-to-right} nature of these models still poses some fundamental difficulties.
 It is a known result in computation complexity theory that the expressivity of transformers -- the architectural foundations of modern LLMs, are restricted in the class $\mathsf{TC^0}$ even with logarithmic Chain-of-Thought (CoT) steps~\citep{logdepth}.
 This suggests that transformers cannot accurately address problems outside the $\mathsf{TC^0}$ class such as \textit{recognizing formal language} which measures state tracking capabilities, and \textit{graph connectivity} that captures multistep reasoning ability, under standard complexity conjectures.
 Empirically, even state-of-the-art LLMs often struggle in a wide range of complex tasks requiring strong planning, parallel searching, and backtracking capabilities, such as \textit{Sudoku}.
 To overcome these challenges, researchers have been working to develop new language modeling paradigms.

 On the one hand, LLMs are shown to be benefit from latent reasoning through various ways, including looped transformers (LT)~\citep{loopedprogrammable} or continuous CoT~\citep{coconut}.
 One line of research on \textit{looped transformers} or \textit{universal transformers}~\citep{dehghani2018universal} theoretically demonstrates that when a block of middle layers of a fixed transformer model is repeated for a variable number of times, its expressivity can be significantly improved~\citep{latentthoughtslooped, logdepth, loopedlength}.
 For example, \citet{logdepth} proves that a looped transformer with depth $\Theta(\log n)$ are in $\mathsf{TC^1}$ and thus solve regular language recognition and graph connectivity problems with input context length $n$, which are intractable by LLMs with logarithmic CoT steps.
 Intuitively, LTs do not decode latents into discrete tokens until the last loop time, enabling implicit conduction of complex reasoning such as planning and searching in the \textbf{continuous latent space} and efficient storage of these meaningful intermediate information efficiently for later loops.
 Taking advantage of a powerful latent space, scaling the looped depth of the model (even with uniform parameters) can be a more effective way for test-time scaling compared to increasing the length of reasoning steps with explicit CoT in the discrete, finite token space.
-Unfortunately, despite their strong theoretical expressive power, the LT scheme is not widely adopted in mainstream LLMs due to the limited practical performance.
-We attribute this to \textit{the lack of supervision on intermediate states} -- looping is an inference-time trick and the intermediate rollouts are not supervised at all in training.
-Therefore, when applied to practical LLMs at scale, looped transformers could encounter severe out-of-distribution (OOD) issues.
+Unfortunately, despite the strong expressivity, LT scheme is not widely adopted in mainstream LLMs due to the limited practical performance, which we attribute to \textit{the lack of supervision on intermediate states} -- the intermediate rollouts are not supervised properly in training, thus LT inference could encounter out-of-distribution (OOD) issues.